estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D67
+iOS and Swift.
+Got distracted with an idea for a Mac OS menu bar app.
+No work on my iOS app today, but learned a lot!

 ### R1D66
 iOS and Swift.
 Lots of mistakes today.
 Felt like one step forward and 3 steps back.
 Hope I've got things back on track.